 - An extended loan term that gives you longer to pay back your loan

-- Partial mortgage forbearance on your loan for a set period of time, allowing you to catch up on late payments
+- Partial mortgage forbearance on your loan for a set period of time, allowing you to catch up on accumulated missed payments.

 Keep in mind that your lender has complete discretion and advantage in deciding whether or not to approve a loan modification request.

 If you’re looking for ways to catch up on your past-due balance and avoid foreclosure, contact your loan servicer or mortgage lender and see if they’re willing to work together.

 The worst the mortgage company can say is no.

 When it comes to mortgage modification vs refinance, the right fit depends on your credit score, current income documentation, job status, and a mortgage lender’s willingness to grant you an affordable mortgage rate.